High-Dimensional Lipschitz Functions are Typically Flat: Results and discussion

 As an immediate corollary of the third part of the theorem, we obtain that if our boundary condition has full projection and zero $\mu$, then the random height function is zero on most of the even sub-lattice (see also Section~\ref{thermodynamic_limit_sec}). \begin{corollary} Under the assumptions of Theorem~\ref{height_at_point_thm}, there exists $c>0$ such that if $B$ has full projection and $\mu$ is zero then

 \end{corollary}

 A particularly important example of a full projection BC with zero $\mu$ is the \emph{zero BC}:

-Uniformly sampled homomorphisms with this boundary condition on $\Z_{300}^2$, $\Z_{100}^2$ and on $\Z_{100}^3$ are depicted in Figures~\ref{2d_300_fig} and \ref{2d_3d_100_fig} (only a slice of the torus is depicted in the 3-dimensional case) and give evidence that the corollary holds in dimension 3 and fails in dimension 2.
+Uniformly sampled homomorphisms with this boundary condition on $\Z_{300}^2$, $\Z_{100}^2$ and on $\Z_{100}^3$ are depicted in Figures~\ref{2d_300_fig} and \ref{2d_3d_100_fig} (only a slice of the torus is depicted in the 3-dimensional case) and suggest that the corollary holds in dimension 3 and fails in dimension 2.

 We proceed to analyze the range of the uniform homomorphism on high-dimensional non-linear tori.

 \begin{theorem} There exist $d_0\in\N$, $C,c>0$ such that for all $d\ge d_0$, non-linear tori $G$ and legal boundary conditions $(B,\mu)$ with zero $\mu$, if we set